brownben/nevis/README.md

 npm run dist
 ````

-To download from Sportident Stations you will also need their driver
+To download from Sportident Stations you will also need their driver and drivers for any printers you wish to print from

 ## Help